sukirtthakur/sukirtthakur.github.io/_writings/2026-08-02-what-is-inflammation.md

     - Fermented foods like yogurt or kefir
     - Limit ultra-processed foods and foods high in trans fats.

     Be cautious of supplements marketed as "anti-inflammatory."
-Among those with the best evidence are omega-3 fatty acids (particularly if dietary intake is low), vitamin D for people who are deficient, and turmeric (curcumin), although their benefits are generally modest.
+Omega-3 fatty acids have good evidence, particularly for people who consume little fatty fish, and vitamin D supplementation is beneficial for people who are deficient.
+Curcumin (from turmeric) also shows promise, but its effects are generally modest and depend on the formulation because it is poorly absorbed on its own.

 - **Exercise regularly**